nickklos10/Three-Tier-Distributed-Web-Application/README.md

 - [Business Logic Implementation](#business-logic-implementation)

 ## Introduction
 This project is a multi-tiered enterprise system that demonstrates the use of servlets and JSPs in a Tomcat container.
-It provides a web interface for client and root-level users to execute SQL commands on a database.
+It provides a web interface for clients, accountants and root-level users to execute SQL commands on a database.
 The application includes server-side business logic that automatically updates supplier statuses based on certain conditions.

 ## Technologies Used
 - Java EE Servlets